 Example equity journal entries:

 - Dividend declaration.
-Debit the retained earnings account and credit the dividends payable account.
+When establishing the existence of a liability to pay dividends, debit the retained earnings account and credit the dividends payable account.
 Once dividends are paid, this is a debit to the dividends payable account and a credit to the cash account.

 - Stock repurchase.
-Debit treasury stock and credit cash.
+When shares in a business are repurchased, debit treasury stock and credit cash.
 There are alternative methods for recording treasury stock.
 See the treasury stock accounting article for more information.

 These journal entries are intended to provide an overview of the general types and formats of accounting entries.
 For more complex journal entries, it is best to obtain the advice of the company's auditors.